 Solar Cell EQE Curve with IQE and Reflectivity plotted

-• Auger recombination: energy of a photoexcited carrier (electron or hole) is transferred to another carrier rather than being utilised for current generation.
+• Auger recombination: energy of a photoexcited carrier (electron or hole) is transferred to another carrier rather than being utilized for current generation.
 This energy transfer typically results in the excitation of the second carrier, which then relaxes back to its ground state by emitting energy as heat, rather than generating an electrical current.
 Auger recombination becomes more significant at high carrier concentrations, such as under intense illumination or in highly doped regions of the solar cell.

-• Shockley-Read-Hall (SRH) recombination: occurs when defect states within the bandgap act as recombination centres.
+• Shockley-Read-Hall (SRH) recombination: occurs when defect states within the bandgap act as recombination centers.
 These defect states can trap charge carriers, allowing them to recombine with carriers of the opposite type (electrons with holes).
 SRH recombination is particularly prevalent at material defects, impurities, or at interfaces between different layers, where trap-assisted surface recombination can occur.
 It is a significant source of inefficiency, especially in materials or devices with poor quality control or high defect densities.

 • Charge carrier leakage: This occurs when electrons and holes are not confined within the active region of the solar cell, causing electrons to "leak" over the barrier and recombine with holes outside the active layer.
 This type of loss is often related to poor design of the solar cell's energy band structure or insufficient barrier heights at the interfaces, which fail to adequately confine charge carriers within the desired region.